squinkylabs/SquinkyVCV/docs/sfz-player.md

 ## RAM usage

 Like most VCV samplers, this module loads all of the sample data into RAM.
+Becuase SFZ player does not use "disk streaming" it always works, and there are no fiddly settings for disk cache size.

-But It is not uncommon for an SFZ file to have a gigabyte or more of sample data.
+But it is not uncommon for an SFZ file to have a gigabyte or more of sample data.
 When we load up the sample data, we convert it to mono, and convert it to 32-bit floating point format.
 Since many SFZ use 24 bit data and are stereo, this means that the amount or memory used is roughly in the ballpark of the total size of all the samples.
 So, use your operating system to find out how big all that data is.
 If you try to load a patch whose data is larger than the total amount or RAM in your computer, something bad will happen.
 VCV might become very slow and laggy, and audio might drop out.
 It may even make VCV unresponsive.
 If that happens, force quit.

+On the other hand, computers today tend to have 16 or even 32 GB of RAM.
+Which leaves quite a lot for loading large sample banks.

 ## Links